tatuniskanen/Cybersecurity/School project: Java Application/README.md

 # School project: Java Application

-This is a school project I worked on the programming 2 -course with another student.
+This is a school project I worked on the Programming 2 -course with another student.

 The application is a music registry, for the user to save names of songs.
 It's not really all that related to cybersecurtiy, but showcases some programming understanding.